eclipse-iofog/iofog.org/content/docs/2/reference-iofogctl/reference-application.md

 `iofogctl` allows users to deploy sets of Microservices to Edge Compute Networks ('ECNs').
 The various components of Microservices are specified within YAML files for `iofogctl` to consume.

-An application is a set of Microservices working together to achieve one specific purpose.
+An Application is a set of Microservices working together to achieve one specific purpose.

-An application is defined by a YAML file.
+An Application is defined by a YAML file.
 This file is passed as a parameter to the deploy command: `iofogctl deploy -f <path-to-yaml>`

-An application YAML file definition can be retrieved with the describe command: `iofogctl describe application <NAME> [-o <path-to-yaml>]`
+An Application YAML file definition can be retrieved with the describe command: `iofogctl describe application <NAME> [-o <path-to-yaml>]`

 Don't panic if this seems like a lot to digest, the [microservice yaml definition](#microservices) is explained in more details further down.
-The main take away is that an application is defined by: a `name`, a set of `microservices` and a set of `routes`.
+The main take away is that an Application is defined by: a `name`, a set of `microservices` and a set of `routes`.

 ```yaml
 apiVersion: iofog.org/v2